author

 by Mrs. W. Reynolds Lloyd

 Born Bitha Fox in Perranarworthal, Cornwall, on March 13, 1811, she later became known to readers as Mrs. W. Reynolds Lloyd after marrying William Reynolds Lloyd in 1860.
-Records gathered by Victorian fiction researchers identify her as the daughter of George Fox, and note that she died at Castle Dene, Nottingham, on March 9, 1894.
+She died on March 9, 1894, at Castle Dene, Nottingham.

-She wrote under several forms of her name, including Bitha Lloyd and Mrs. William Reynolds Lloyd.
-Her known books include The Ladies of Polcarrow (1864), and library records also connect her with devotional or biographical works such as Watchers for the Dawn, and Other Studies of Christian Character.
-She was also described as a prolific contributor to periodicals including The Leisure Hour and Sunday at Home.
+She wrote both fiction and devotional prose.
+Sources found during this search identify her as the author of The Ladies of Polcarrow (1864), and library records also list Watchers for the Dawn, and Other Studies of Christian Character (1890).
+She was also described as a prolific contributor to Victorian periodicals including The Leisure Hour and Sunday at Home.